 The results of the NAEP reading assessment present a broad view of what our nation's students know and can do in reading.
 The assessment is designed to measure students' reading comprehension by asking them to read selected grade-appropriate materials and answer questions based on what they have read.
-Every two years, students at grades 4 and 8 are assessed in reading and periodically in grade 12.
+Every two years, students at grades 4 and 8 are assessed in reading and periodically at grade 12.
+Results of the 2017 digitally based assessment in reading will be published in early 2018.
 Results of the 2015 assessment at grades 4, 8, and 12 are available now at www.nationsreportcard.gov.
 Find out more about the assessment and its framework.
 Learn more...

 results of the 2015 reading assessment at grade 12.